-- Lumbar puncture : A procedure used to collect cerebrospinal fluid from the spinal column.
+- Lumbar puncture : A procedure used to collect cerebrospinal fluid (CSF) from the spinal column.
 This is done by placing a needle between two bones in the spine and into the CSF around the spinal cord and removing a sample of the fluid.
 The sample of CSF is checked under a microscope for signs that the cancer has spread to the brain and spinal cord.
 The sample may also be checked for Epstein-Barr virus.
 This procedure is also called an LP or spinal tap.

 There are three ways that cancer spreads in the body.